The creator's guide to organic vs. paid social media marketing

 Should you use organic or paid social media marketing to sell digital products?
 Find out how they compare and why you should use both in your business.

-You’re trying to find that one sentence that convinces you to use organic social media marketing over paid, or vice versa.
+At this point, you’re just looking for that one sentence that'll finally explain why you should use organic social media instead of paid, or vice versa.

-Here’s the thing: you should use both.
-Social media marketing works best when organic and paid tactics are used to complement each other.
+But here's the thing: You should use both.
+Social media marketing works best when you combine organic and paid tactics.

 In this article, we’ll break down the key differences between organic and paid social media marketing.
 We'll also help you figure out the right social media platform to help you reach your audience, plus how much to budget for social media marketing.

 What is organic social media marketing?